Sampaio Corrêa Futebol Clube

-In national competitions, he has participated in 12 editions of Series A of the Brazilian Championship (considering the Taça Brasil era), 18 in Series B of the Brazilian Championship and another 26 in the Copa do Brasil.
-Sampaio is still the only team from Maranhão to have participated in an official international tournament, the 1998 Copa Conmebol, having reached the semi final stage.
+In national competitions, it has participated in 12 editions of Série A (also including the Taça Brasil era), 18 in Série B and another 26 in the Copa do Brasil.
+Sampaio Corrêa is still the only team from Maranhão to have participated in an official international tournament, the Copa CONMEBOL in 1998, having reached the semifinals stage.

 History

 On March 25, 1923, the club was founded as Associação Sampaio Corrêa Futebol Clube.
 Abrahão Andrade was the Sampaio Corrêa's first president.
 The club is named after a seaplane called Sampaio Corrêa II, which visited the city of São Luís on December 12, 1922, and was commanded by two pilots, the Brazilian Euclides Pinto Martins and the American Walter Hinton.
 On April 26, 1925, the club played its first official match.
 Sampaio Corrêa beat Luso Brasileiro 1–0.
 The goal was scored by Lobo.

 On December 17, 1972, the club won the Campeonato Brasileiro Second Division, after beating Campinense in the final.
 However, there was no promotion to the first division.

 In 1997, the club won the Campeonato Brasileiro Third Division, after beating Francana 3–1 in the last match, and was promoted to the following year's Second Division.
 In 1998, Sampaio Corrêa won the Copa Norte, beating São Raimundo-AM in the final.
 In the same year, the club reached Copa CONMEBOL's semi-final round.
 Sampaio Corrêa beat América de Natal in the first round, Deportes Quindío of Colombia in the second round, and was eliminated by Santos in the semi-finals.

 Sampaio Correa returned to the Serie B for its 2014 season, after finishing fourth in the first stage of the 2013 Série C and eventually reaching the final, losing to Santa Cruz 2–1 on aggregate.
 However, the club later suffered two more relegations, in 2016 and 2018.
 The club had a good 2020 season, finishing sixth and just four points from promotion.
 In the 2022 season, Sampaio finished fifth, only four points from promotion behind traditional Rio based club Vasco, whom were defeated twice by Sampaio Correa, 3–1 in Sao Luis and 3–2 in Rio.
 Other highlights of the campaign include a 4–1 victory against Sport, and a 2–1 victory over traditional powerhouse Gremio.